Hybrid Approximate Message Passing: Introduction

-To reduce the complexity of loopy BP, this paper presents a \emph{Hybrid-generalized approximate message passing} (Hybrid-GAMP) algorithm for what we call \emph{graphical models with linear mixing}.
-The basic idea is that when factors depend on large numbers of variables, the dependencies are often through aggregates of small, linearizable perturbations.
-In the proposed graphical model with linear mixing, these linear, weak interactions are identified by partitioning the graph edges into \emph{weak} and \emph{strong} edges, with the dependencies on the weak edges being described by a linear transform.
-Under the assumption that the components of the linear transform are small, it is argued that the computations for the messages of standard loopy BP along the weak edges can be significantly simplified.
-The approximate message passing along with the weak edges are integrated with the standard loopy BP messages on the strong edges.
+As one solution, we present \emph{Hybrid GAMP} (HyGAMP) algorithms for what we call \emph{graphical model problems with linear mixing}.
+The basic idea is to partition the edges of the graphical model into \emph{weak} and \emph{strong} subsets and represent the dependencies among the weak edges using a linear transform.
+Assuming that the individual components of this linear transform are \textb{individually weak}, the messages propagating on the weak edges can be simplified using AMP-style approximations and combined with standard loopy-BP messages on the strong edges.
 The proposed approach is thus a hybrid of AMP and standard loopy-BP techniques.

-We illustrate this Hybrid-GAMP methodology in the context of two common variants of loopy BP: the sum-product algorithm for inference (e.g., computation of a posterior mean) and the max-sum algorithm for optimization (e.g., computation of a posterior mode).
-For the sum-product loopy BP algorithm, we show that the messages along the weak edges can be approximated as Gaussian random variables and the computations for these messages can be simplified via the Central Limit Theorem.
-For max-sum loopy BP, we argue that one can use quadratic approximations of the messages and perform the computations via a simple least-squares solution.
+We detail the HyGAMP methodology using two common variants of loopy BP: the \emph{sum-product} algorithm for inference (i.e., computation of the posterior mean) and the \emph{max-sum} algorithm for optimization (i.e., computation of the posterior mode).
+For the sum-product loopy BP algorithm, we argue that the weak-edge messages can be approximated by Gaussian densities whose mean and variance computations are simplified by the Central Limit Theorem (CLT).
+For max-sum loopy BP, we argue that the weak-edge messages can use quadratic approximations whose parameters are easily computed using least-squares techniques.

-These approximations can dramatically simplify the computations.
-The complexity of standard loopy BP generically grows exponentially with the maximum degree of the factor nodes.
-With the GAMP approximation, however, the complexity is exponential only in the maximum degree from the strong edges, while it is linear in the number of weak edges.
-As a result, Hybrid-GAMP algorithms on a graphical model with linear mixing can remain tractable even with very large numbers of weak, linearizable interactions.

-Gaussian and quadratic approximations for message passing algorithms with linear dependencies are, of course, not new.
-The purpose of this paper is to provide a systematic and general framework for these approximations that incorporate and extend many earlier algorithms.
-For example, many previous works have considered Gaussian approximations of loopy BP for the problem of estimating vectors with independent components observed through noisy, linear measurements \cite{BoutrosC:02,TanakaO:05,GuoW:06,GuoW:07,Rangan:10arXiv,DonohoMM:09,BayatiM:11}.
-In the terminology of this paper, these algorithms apply to graphs where all the non-trivial edges are weak.
-As discussed in Section \ref{sec:examples}, by enabling graphs that have mixes of both strong and weak edges, the framework of this paper can significantly generalize these methods.
-For example, instead of the unknown vector simply having independent components, the presence of strong edges can enable the vector to have any prior describable with a graphical model.